subirvarma/GeneralCognitics/_posts/TamingRandomness.md

 Figure: Self-Similarity or Fractal Property of the Wiener Process

 The Wiener Process remains one of the weirdest objects that mathematicians have created, the idea of a continuous function not possessing a derivative at any point in its domain is highly non-intuitive.
-This is tied to another property of the Wiener Process, namely its self-similarity.
+This is connected to another property of the Wiener Process, namely its self-similarity.
 This means that if we had a very powerful microscope and focused it on a tiny interval of time, what we would see would be indistinguishable from the larger picture of the Wiener Process.
 We can go on increasing the magnification, without ever encountering a limit to this property.
+Mathematically speaking, this property arises due to the fact that the random variables
+$W_t$ and ${1\over{sqrt{c}}W_{t\over c}$ possess the same distribution.

 The mystery of the Wiener Process is due to the fact that it is defined over the continuum, which is like an endless pit, we can never get to the bottom of it.
 The Wiener Process performs its minuscule movements in the nooks and crannies of this pit, and this is something that is difficult to visualize at the macro level.
 And we can never get to the point where we can actually see the Wiener particle make its jumps, as we delve deeper, we continue to a continuous function with its craggy shape.
 This reminds me of another deep mystery from the science of Quantum Mechanics, the fact that we can never see a quantum particle like the electron in the act of moving, all we can see are discrete points in space which mark its path.
 In between those points, the electron travels in a mysterious realm in which it becomes a diffuse wave like phenomenon.
 This point is discussed further in my article [Zeno's Paradox of the Arrow](https://subirvarma.github.io/GeneralCognitics/2025/03/11/Zeno.html).
 There is a relation between the Schrodinger equation and the equations of the Wiener Process that we will return at the end of this article.

 There are a few important properties of the Wiener Process that I want to mention before we move on to the Ito Integral: